Space Ranger1.1, printed on 05/28/2023

 Space Ranger requires images that are at least 2000 pixels in either dimension.
 In order to ensure uniform performance of the image processing in Space Ranger across a range of input resolutions, the input image is downsampled to be no larger than 2000 pixels in either dimension.
 Space Ranger's automatic processing will not perform well on smaller images and they are explicitly rejected from processing.
 Note that any downsampling performed internally in Space Ranger does not impact visualization in Loupe Browser, which always uses the full resolution input image.

 If the input image has a great deal of whitespace to the left or right of the capture area, or the image includes a portion of the capture area either above or below the area being analyzed, the capture area in the input image may be downsampled too much in order to accommodate the extra white space.
-If the fiducial alignment or tissue detection results are not as expected for such images, 10x Genomics recommends cropping the images in order to remove the extraneous image area outside of the fiducial border.
+If the fiducial alignment or tissue detection results are not as expected for such images, we recommend cropping the images in order to remove the extraneous image area outside of the fiducial border.

 |Too Wide||Too Tall||Correct|